microsoft/hlsl-specs/proposals/0021-root-signature-in-clang.md

 ## Alternatives considered (Optional)

-* Save parsed root signature to AST.
+* Save root signature string to AST.

-  This could avoid parse the root signature more than once.

-  Since root signature parsing doesn't cost much, decide following the common clang approach which only save the string.
+  Assuming the cost to parse root signature string is cheap, HLSLRootSignatureDecl could follow common Clang approach which only save the string in the AST.

+  A root signature will be parsed twice, once in Sema for diagnostic and once in clang code generation for generating the serialized root signature.
+  The first parsing will check register overlap and run on all root signatures in the translation unit.
+  The second parsing will calculate the offset for serialized root signature and only run on the root signature for the entry function or local/global root signature which used in SubobjectToExportsAssociation.

 ## Acknowledgments (Optional)